 To get a nice smooth surface, I like to use some brown craft paper to sand the surface before spraying the top coat of paint.

-I added some pulls I purchased from my friends at D. Lawless Hardware .
+I added some pulls on the former dresser, new hall table that I purchased from my friends at D. Lawless Hardware .

 I would love it if you would PIN this!

 After seeing how Mindi painted the outside of her drawers, I decided to try it with this project.
 I typically don’t like to do this because the drawers tend to stick.
 I only did one light coat of the chalky paint on the sides of each drawer.